SDU-eScience/Type3-Docs/src/software/modules.rst

 Modules System
 ==============

-Multiple versions of the same software are installed using the `Lmod <https://www.tacc.utexas.edu/research-development/tacc-projects/lmod>`__ enviromental modules system.
+Multiple versions of the same software are accessible using the `Lmod <https://www.tacc.utexas.edu/research-development/tacc-projects/lmod>`__ enviromental modules system.

 The modules system makes it very easy to specify which version you want to use and keeps everything consistent.
 There are also circumstances where one software program will have some environment setting or file that conflicts with a different program, and also has modules that help solve this problem.